This web special was first published on Sept 23, 2016 and has been updated.

 Mr Denis Koh, who leads e-scooter interest group Big Wheel Scooters Singapore and served on the Government's Active Mobility Advisory Panel (AMAP), told The Straits Times that electric device users have a greater responsibility for road safety than pedestrians because "faster-moving vehicles should always practise safety and due diligence".

-The Government accepted in April the AMAP's recommended guidelines on the use of bicycles and mobility devices.
+In April last year, the Government accepted the AMAP's recommended guidelines on the use of bicycles and mobility devices.
 Here are some things to note:

 1. Know your devices

 a.
 Personal mobility devices (PMDs): Include electric devices such as e-scooters and hoverboards, as well as non-electric devices such as conventional unicycles.